energy-code/academic/content/post/WFH_C19.md

 # Keep a schedule

 It can be difficult to focus when working remotely.
 People tend to do what is comfortable and routine.
 But, the normal routine at home is chores and relaxation.
-Distractions and opportunities to procrastinate are everywhere you look.
+Distractions and opportunities to [procrastinate](https://www.youtube.com/watch?v=arj7oStGLkU) are everywhere you look.
 Maintaining focus is key to making progress on your work.

 Try to keep the same general schedule you had before changing to working remotely.
 Theoretically this means you have more time in the day because you don&#39;t have to commute.
 The lack of commute is one of the best parts of working remotely.

 Don't let everything blend together.
 Don't try to wash dishes while on Zoom for a course while making lunch.
 Breaks should be a part of your schedule.
 If you are doing academic work, chances are you need to do [deep work](https://doist.com/blog/deep-work/).
-Try a [task scheduling method](https://zapier.com/blog/daily-schedules-for-productivity/), such as Time Blocking or the Pomodoro Technique, to maintain focus and then define breaks.
+Try a workflow method, such as those in the [workflow management](#workflow_management) section, to maintain focus and then define breaks.

 Add physical fitness into your routine as part of your regular schedule.
 While many people prefer to work out in the morning or after work in the evening, it can also be a much needed respite during the day.